tailscale/tailscale/api.md

   ],
   "id":"67891",

-  // Additional fields as documented in Device section above }
+  // Additional fields as documented in device "Attributes" section above }
 ```